-Deadline for subscriptions / redemptions 13:00 CET For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
 These can be obtained from the respective distributor.

-Currency of the sub-fund USD Share classes currently offered and corresponding benchmarks see Annex II to the Appendices to the Sales Prospectus Sub-fund launch date 30 June 2016
+Sub-fund launch date 30 June 2016

 The sub-fund FISCH Bond EM Corporates Opportunistic Fund (the "sub-fund") invests its assets worldwide in securities, mainly of private issuers from emerging markets.
 The investment universe ranges from low-quality, high-yield securities (high-yield bonds), including distressed securities, to investment-grade securities, including government securities.
 It pursues a dynamic investment policy based on fundamental financial analysis criteria.
 A focus on quality and longer-term considerations take precedence over short-term, risky profit optimisation.
 Careful screening and broad diversification of issuers serve to reduce risks.